silverton-io/buz-docs/src/pages/connections/cloudevent_to_postgres.md

 ![buzz](../../../static/img/buzz.png)

-## Buz makes it easy to collect and load your Cloudevent data to Postgres.
+## Buz makes it easy to collect, validate, and load your Cloudevent data to Postgres.

 ### What Buz Is: